 Professor of English, University of Calgary

 Over the course of the past decade Bart Beaty’s research has focused predominantly on comics as a specific field of cultural production.
-He has published fifteen peer-refereed books with three more slated to appear in 2016; sixteen of these are on comics.
+He has published seventeen peer-refereed books since 2005.
 Five of his monographs address the historical development of the comics field, with a particular emphasis on the way that comics exist in relation to the larger spheres of what Pierre Bourdieu terms restricted and large-scale cultural production.

 Fredric Wertham and the Critique of Mass Culture examines the way that comics were taken up by the nascent field of American communication studies in the immediate postwar period.
 Unpopular Culture examines the transformation of Western European comic books in the 1990s, with particular emphasis on the role of artist-run comic book publishing cooperatives.
 David Cronenberg’s A History of Violence meditates on the comics-film relationship through a close reading of the acclaimed film and the graphic novel from which it was adapted.